Yspyridis/SDN_IIM-DASHBOARD/README.md

 The IIM Dashboard is a tool developed to display and manage the islanding schemes provided by the IIM component for the purposes of the SDN-microSENSE project.

+With the instructions below, you can setup the project on a local machine for testing purposes.

 ## Installation

 Clone the repository and create a Python virtual environment: